nutanix-cloud-native/ntnx-api-proxy/README.md

 ## Alternate install

-You can explore the terraform install method in this [folder](terraform).
+You can explore the OpenTofu install method in this [folder](tofu).

 ## Contributing